benjaminsnorris/bsn.io/_drafts/public-drafts-with-a-github-pages-blog.md

 ## Add workflows
 All of this work is nice, but without some additions and updates to the workflows I [posted previously]({% post_url 2017-01-06-using-workflow-to-publish-to-github-pages %}), this would still require publishing from a computer.
 As I looked into support for publishing drafts using Workflow, the one piece missing was the ability to send a `DELETE` message to the GitHub API.
-I asked Workflow support if there was any way to do this and got a fantastic response:
+I asked Workflow support if there was any way to do this and got a fantastic response with a workaround.

 <blockquote class="twitter-tweet" data-theme="dark"><p lang="en" dir="ltr"><a href="https://twitter.com/bsndesign">@bsndesign</a> Here&#39;s a workaround in the mean time: <a href="https://t.co/SeyLjr7Ixr">pic.twitter.com/SeyLjr7Ixr</a></p>&mdash; Workflow (@WorkflowHQ) <a href="https://twitter.com/WorkflowHQ/status/817639735183036416">January 7, 2017</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>